KIT-MRT/future-motion/README.md

 ![Words in Motion](figures/words_in_motion.png "Words in Motion")

-Words in Motion is a mechanistic interpretability method for interpreting recent motion transformer models.

-**(a)** We classify motion features in an interpretable way, as in natural language.

-**(b)** We measure the degree to which these interpretable features are embedded in the hidden states $H_i$ of transformer models with linear probes.
-Furthermore, we use our discrete features to fit interpretable control vectors $V_i$ that allow for controlling motion forecasts at inference.
+**Words in Motion.** (a) We classify motion features in an interpretable way, as in natural language. (b) We measure the degree to which these interpretable features are embedded in the hidden states $H_{i,:}$ of transformer models with linear probes.
+Furthermore, we use our discrete features and sparse autoencoding to fit interpretable control vectors $V_{i,:}$ that allow for modifying motion forecasts at inference.
+The training of the sparse autoencoder is shown with red arrows ($\textcolor{#f1615c}{\rightarrow}$) and the fitting of control vectors with blue arrows ($\textcolor{#5eb8e7}{\rightarrow}$).

 <details>
 <summary><big><b>More details</b></big></summary>

+<big><b>Contributions</b></big>

+* We argue that, to fit control vectors, latent space regularities with separable features are necessary.
+We use linear probing and show that neural collapse toward interpretable features occurs in hidden states of recent motion transformers, indicating a structured latent space.
+* We fit control vectors using hidden states with opposing features.
+By modifying hidden states at inference, we show that control vectors describe functionally important directions.
+Similar to the vector arithmetic in _word2vec_, we obtain predictions consistent with the current driving environment.
+* We use sparse autoencoders to optimize our control vectors.
+Notably, enforcing sparsity leads to more linear changes in predictions when scaling control vectors.
+We use linearity measures to compare these results against a Koopman autoencoder and evaluate the effects of various layers and activation functions, including convolutional and MLPMixer layers.

 <big><b>Gradio demos</b></big>